openanolis/dragonball-sandbox/crates/dbs-allocator/README.md

-# db-allocator
+# dbs-allocator

 ## Design

-db-allocator is designed as a resource allocator for Dragonball VMM.
-It provides allocation and release strategy of different kinds of resources that might be used by VM, such as memory-mapped I/O address space, port I/O address space, legacy IRQ numbers, MSI/MSI-X vectors, device instance id, etc. All these kinds of resource should be allocated and released by db-allocator in order to make VMM easier to construct and resource allocation easier to track and maintain.
+dbs-allocator is designed as a resource allocator for Dragonball VMM.
+It provides allocation and release strategy of different kinds of resources that might be used by VM, such as memory-mapped I/O address space, port I/O address space, legacy IRQ numbers, MSI/MSI-X vectors, device instance id, etc. All these kinds of resource should be allocated and released by dbs-allocator in order to make VMM easier to construct and resource allocation easier to track and maintain.
 Main components are:
 Constraints: describe resource allocation constraints.
 IntervalTree: An VMM specified interval tree responsible for allocating and releasing resources.